syncfusion-content/blazor-docs/blazor/treegrid/editing/cell-edit-types.md

 ### Using AutoComplete in EditTemplate

-Render the [SfAutoComplete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfAutoComplete-2.html) component in tree grid [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
+Render the [SfAutoComplete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfAutoComplete-2.html) component for the edit form field in tree grid using [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).

 In the following sample the `SfAutoComplete` component is rendered in the **TaskName** column's `EditTemplate`.